Saassoso/charif-labs-infra/README.md

 -   **Secrets Management:** Secure storage and access to sensitive information with HashiCorp Vault.
 -   **Workflow Automation:** Streamlined security and operational tasks with n8n.

-This stack is designed to run on a single Linux Docker host, secured from the internet by Cloudflare Zero Trust Tunnels, eliminating the need for inbound firewall rules.
+This stack is optimized for deployment on a single Linux Docker host, fortified against internet threats by Cloudflare Zero Trust Tunnels.
+This architecture inherently eliminates the necessity for traditional inbound firewall rules, shifting protection to the edge.

 ---